antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

     "hypo_baryc_distance": 1.0,          # Rupture barycenters at less than 1 Length (inferred from scaling law for each Magnitude bin) form hypocenter will be accounted

-To sart the preprocess run, move into the preprocess folder:
+To start the preprocess run, move into the preprocess folder:

     cd preprocess

 If you have a licensed version of MATLAB run the script *create_mesh_file.m*.

 Properly adding matlab command to your .bashrc file you can also run it from the terminal typing:

     matlab -nodisplay -nosplash -nodesktop -r "run('create_mesh_file.m'); exit;"